What is a.exe?

 belongs to software Imation Disk Manager V a or install or tghfgyrtyrt or xxxxxxxxxxxxxxx or by or run or BDA Monitor Application or Microsoft Windows Operating System

 by XTC or Microsoft (www.microsoft.com) or eMPIA Technology (www.empiatech.com.tw) or Charles S. Wilson or w00t or qzrsso.

-Description: a.exe is located in a subfolder of "C:\Documents and Settings".
+Description: A.exe is not essential for Windows and will often cause problems. a.exe is located in a subfolder of "C:\Documents and Settings".

 Known file sizes on Windows 7/XP are 86,020 bytes (9% of all occurrences), 141,824 bytes and 42 more variants.

 There is no file information.
 It is not a Windows core file.
 The program starts upon Windows startup (see Registry key: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices, HKEY_USERS\.DEFAULT\Software\Microsoft\Windows\CurrentVersion\Run).
 The program has no visible window.
 Therefore the technical security rating is 60% dangerous, however also read the users reviews.